SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/linux.md

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/PCI-Compliance-For-Linux/PCI-Compliance-For-Linux-PCI-Req-02-10-Login-Activity.png')} alt="PCI Compliance for Linux dashboards" />

 ### Privileged Activity

 **Dashboard description: **This dashboard meets PCI Requirement 10.
 It provides information about total sudo attempts, failed sudo attempts, the top 10 users and hosts that have issued sudo attempts, recent sudo attempts, and sudo attempts over time.

-**Use case:** Use this dashboard to monitor successful and failed access attempts to systems, especially with administrative privileges.
-It also helps monitor actions performed by users with administrative privileges.
+**Use case.** Use this dashboard to monitor successful and failed access attempts to systems, especially with administrative privileges.
+It also helps you to monitor actions performed by users with administrative privileges.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/PCI-Compliance-For-Linux/PCI-Compliance-For-Linux-PCI-Req-10-Privileged-Activity.png')} alt="PCI Compliance for Linux dashboards" />